What Do Maintenance Planners Do?

 Thus, the best maintenance planners usually have years of first-hand experience performing maintenance tasks themselves.
 This gives them insight into how to plan and prioritize maintenance tasks.
 Important skills for them to have include:

 - Ability to work under minimal supervision.

 - Computer literacy.

 Additionally, maintenance planners must form close working relationships with everyone within their department—from the technicians who execute the assigned work orders to the plant managers responsible for meeting production targets—to succeed.

 Social skills are as important as technical skills because conflicts about the criticality of maintenance tasks arise.

 As previously mentioned, most maintenance planners work in manufacturing plants.
 Large organizations with a wide range of assets are most likely to benefit from a maintenance planner’s strategic input.
 Without a specific task planner, complex organizations run the risk of delaying maintenance tasks, which can lead to increased equipment failures and a backlog of repairs.

-Organizations that already have a backlog need maintenance planners to prioritize work orders in order to move from reactive to proactive maintenance.
-Prioritization is usually based on how critical the asset is, availability of resources, and the maintenance costs for each asset.
+Organizations that already have a backlog need maintenance planners to prioritize work orders to move from reactive to proactive maintenance.
+Prioritization is usually based on how critical the asset is, the availability of resources, and the maintenance costs for each asset.

 Maintenance Planner Job Outlook

 The U.S. Bureau of Labor Statistics categorizes maintenance planners under the broader category of administrative services managers.
 The category is projected to grow by 7 percent by 2028.
 However, with an expected annual compound growth rate of 2.1 percent in the manufacturing sector, demand for maintenance planners specifically could even be higher.